toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/state-machine-events.png" alt="State Machine Events image" width="90%" height="90%"></p>
         <br>

         c.
-To verify that the workflow was successful, navigate to the S3 service and click on the name of the S3 Bucket we created in an earlier step (e.g. `chargebee-to-aws-workshop`).
+To verify that the workflow was successful, navigate to the S3 service and click on the name of the S3 Bucket we created in an earlier step (e.g. `chargebee-to-aws-tutorial`).

         If you click on the `exports` folder, you should see a series of CSV files related to the export query we made earlier in the tutorial.